KSI vs. Logan Paul II: Attendance

 KSI vs. Logan II had an attendance of 12,000 people in which a number of celebrities were in attendance.
-This included Canadian singer Justin Bieber, Paul's brother Jake Paul, Wiz Khalifa, Post Malone, former UFC welterweight champion Tyron Woodley, Dan Bilzerian, Mike Tyson, as well as all the members of KSI's YouTube group, the Sidemen.
+This included Canadian singer Justin Bieber, Paul's brother Jake Paul, Wiz Khalifa, Post Malone, former UFC welterweight champion Tyron Woodley, Dan Bilzerian, Mike Tyson, as well as all the members of KSI's former YouTube group, the Sidemen.

 Broadcasting

 The fight was streamed live on DAZN in the United States and seven other countries.
 The fight was broadcast live on Sky Sports Box Office in the United Kingdom and Ireland for a fee of £9.95.
 The fight was streamed live on FITE TV in the countries where the rights are not sold.
 Due to piracy concerns, the fight was not broadcast on YouTube, like the previous event, this event lost an estimated 1.4 million potential pay-per-view buys to pirated Twitch streams.
 On British radio, the fight aired on BBC Radio 5 Live.

 On DAZN, it was the third most streamed fight of 2019 across nine markets, behind only Andy Ruiz Jr. vs. Anthony Joshua II and Canelo Álvarez vs. Sergey Kovalev.
 On Sky Sports Box Office, the fight sold 216,000 PPV buys in the United Kingdom.
 In August 2022, Eddie Hearn would reveal that the fight sold 2 million PPV buys worldwide, which would later be backed up on Twitter by KSI's manager Mams Taylor.